fperakis/langevin-dynamics/README.md

 ## Acknowledgments

-Developed by F. Perakis and collaborators.
+Developed by F. Perakis and collaborators at the Institute of Molecular Science (IMS), Japan, and Stockholm University, Sweden.
 Inspired by research on stochastic dynamics, glassy systems, and molecular simulations.

 Feel free to open an issue or pull request for feedback or contributions.